 When webinars rose to popularity, it was commonplace for them to be conducted live so that the host presenting them could interact with the audience, but as business needs changed, it wasn’t always best to take this approach.

-Once complete, a link to the video can be sent out, it can be added to your social media platforms, or integrated onto your website so that it’s easily accessible.
+Once complete, a link to the pre recorded videos can be sent out, it can be added to your social media platforms, or integrated onto your website so that it’s easily accessible.

 Live chats, polls, and other functions mean that people aren’t simply watching the video but interacting with the presentation as well.

-Within these programs, you can edit, market, and share your pre-recorded presentation with others, and they range from free services to paid plans, dependent on what your business needs.
+Within these programs, you can edit, market, and share your pre-recorded presentation (see also ‘How To Add Narration To Google Slides‘) with others, and they range from free services to paid plans, dependent on what your business needs.

 Why Should You Make One?